Attach Google Drive files to notes

-Your Google Drive file will appear in Evernote as an enhanced link with information about the file such as:
+Your Google Drive file will appear in Evernote as a specially-styled link with the title displayed.

 The first time you attempt to attach a Google Drive file to a note, you'll be asked to give Evernote permission to connect to Google Drive.
-When prompted, click Connect on the 'Connect to Google Drive' screen to authorize your Evernote account access to your Google Drive files.
+When prompted, follow the steps to authorize Evernote to access your Google Drive files.

-The first time you select the Google Drive (triangle) icon from the note editing toolbar
+- The first time you select the Google Drive (triangle) icon from the note editing toolbar.
+(Older versions of Evernote)

-The first time you copy and paste a Google Drive file link into a note, and select the 'Connect' link in the 'Title not available' link object
+- The first time you paste a Google Drive file link into a note and select the Connect option.

 Note: If you have multiple Google accounts, you'll be asked to select the Google account associated with the Google Drive file you're trying to link to Evernote.

-Two ways to add Google Drive files to Evernote notes
+There are two ways to add Google Drive files to your notes.

-- Select a file from the Google Drive list
+- Select a file from your Google Drive.